ericearl/bash-things/README.md

-# bash-things
+# BASH Things

 A repo for my common custom BASH things.
+Bourne Again Shell, that is.
+Not the other kind of bash.

 ## `.bash_aliases`